conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 When any changes are made in the global pinnings of a package, then the entire stack of the packages that need that package on their ``host`` section would need to be updated and rebuilt.
 Doing it manually can be quite tedious, and that's where migrations come to help.
 Migrations automate the process of submitting changes to a feedstock and are an integral part of the ``regro-cf-autotick-bot``'s duties.

-There are several kinds of migrations, to know about different types of migration you can read `Making Migrators <https://regro.github.io/cf-scripts/migrators.html>`__.
-To generate these migrations, you use migrators.
-Migrators automatically create pull requests for the affected packages in conda-forge.
+There are several kinds of migrations, which you can read about in `Making Migrators <https://regro.github.io/cf-scripts/migrators.html>`__.
+To generate these migrations, you use migrators, which are bots that automatically create pull requests for the affected packages in conda-forge.
-To propose a migration in one or more pins, a PR is issued into the pinning feedstock using a yaml file expressing the changes to the global pinning file in the migrations folder.
+To propose a migration in one or more pins, the migrator issues a PR into the pinning feedstock using a yaml file expressing the changes to the global pinning file in the migrations folder.
-Once the PR is squashed and merged, the bot takes the yaml file to calculate which packages need to be rebuilt and starts issuing PRs with the new pinning as a local pinning file to the feedstocks.
+Once the PR is squashed and merged, the migrator bot uses the yaml file to calculate which packages need to be rebuilt and starts issuing PRs with the new pinning as a local pinning file to the feedstocks.

 Usually, the bot generates these migrations automatically.
 However, when a pin is first made or added, one may need to be added by hand.
 To do this, you can follow the steps mentioned in `Updating package pins <https://conda-forge.org/docs/maintainer/pinning_deps.html#updating-package-pins>`__.